Hjiaky/Quaddle.Net/README.md

 # Quaddle.Net
-Quaddle.Net an alternative to Tuple
+Quaddle.Net an alternative to Tuple.

 Experts say the use of Quaddle.Net makes the difference between code monkeys and Developers